 "Paul said, 'If we do this song, we’re going to be so ballad-heavy that the fans are going to turn on us and we’re going to be lightweights,'" recalls Reno, who says his decision to record "Almost Paradise" nearly split the band.
 "I knew it was in a movie, and I said, 'Listen, if nobody watches the movie, then it doesn’t matter and if people do watch the movie and it is great, then it will lift us all up.
 If it doesn’t, it will just go away.
 So who cares?'"

-While Dean ultimately came around to Reno's point of view — and Loverboy scored another soundtrack hit with "Heaven in Your Eyes," from Top Gun, in 1986 — the tide was turning for the band at radio.
-When they returned with their next album, 1987's Wildside, the platinum sales stopped, and the group has increasingly shifted its focus to touring over the following decades — although they remain active on the recording front, with their ninth studio LP, Unfinished Business, arriving in 2014.
+Dean ultimately came around to Reno's point of view, and Loverboy scored another soundtrack hit with "Heaven in Your Eyes," from Top Gun, in 1986.
+Still, the tide was turning for the band at radio.
+When they returned with their next album, 1987's Wildside, the platinum sales stopped.
+The group increasingly shifted its focus to touring over the following decades, save for the odd LP like Unfinished Business from 2014.